deltachat/deltachat-pages/en/download.md

 ---

 # Mini HowTo
-1) Select your desired version for your platform below.
+1) Select the E-Mail-Messenger version for your platform below.
 1) Follow the link to download.
 1) Install the package, if not done automatically with the selected download channel.
 1) On the first start, the app will help you to set it up with your existing email account login.